 Now to finish the job.
 You can add shingles and drainage for your rabbit hutch.
-You can make DIY rabbit run.
+You can make a DIY rabbit run.
 Place the hutch on your desired location.
 If you are keeping your rabbit hutch outdoors, secure the support post using concrete or cement.

 Tenth DIY: Setup your rabbit hutch

 After building your rabbit hutch, you need to set up the rabbit hutch.
-Rabbits are fragile and peace-loving creature.
+Rabbits are fragile and peace-loving creatures.
 All this time we talked about the structure.
 Now we need to talk about the setup.
 It is important to set up the rabbit hutch.
 You need to provide good flooring for the rabbits.

 Food and water supply are a must in this case.
-Providing extra care, DIY rabbit run and many other important facilities is a must.
+Providing extra care, DIY rabbit run, and many other important facilities is a must.
 Setting up the hutch is all part of building it.

 Some important FAQ

 Sure, you can build a rabbit hutch yourself.
 You just need to collect the important materials and assemble them in the right order.

 A rabbit hutch is a permanent accommodation for multiple rabbits.
 Generally, if people have just one rabbit and want to keep the rabbit indoors, he purchases a rabbit cage.
 On the other hand, if you have multiple rabbits, you will need a rabbit hutch for yourself.
 Generally, people purchase a rabbit hutch just for an outdoor accommodation solution.
 But if you have a wide space indoors, you can also build one inside.

 Rabbit cage or rabbit hutch – which is better?